 Yellow Hostel, Siem Reap, Cambodia

 The bus to Siem Reap took all day, so we spent two nights in the city without seeing any of the sights on our way to Phnom Penh.
-The hostel wasn’t much, but was cheap, had free WiFi and extensive breakfast.
+The hostel wasn’t much but was cheap, had free WiFi, and an extensive breakfast.
 It was a bit further from Pub Street and we were constantly haggled for tuk tuks, but if you’re looking to spend little money, this hostel will do.

 One Up Banana Hotel, Phnom Penh, Cambodia